butla/bultrowicz.com/smooth-video-playback-on-raspberry-pi-4-in-2021.rst

 Why not make it an ISO, though?
 With some bootstrap script?
 Just tell me what the script is and how it's starting.

+I've tried booting it, but it didn't work.
+Looks like it goes through boot, then it gives me a terminal login screen (guess no graphical environment is there by default), some systemd log message pops out and I can't type anything.
+SSH server also doesn't look to be running.

 Ubuntu Mate
 -----------